Last Updated on October 6, 2023

-Are you heading to Atlanta soon and looking for some places to take photos?
-Whether it be professional photography or just for some fun, here are the best places to take pictures in Atlanta:
+Are you heading to Atlanta soon and looking for places to take photos?
+Whether it’s for professional photography, Instagram, or just for some fun, below are the best places to take pictures in Atlanta!

-Piedmont Park is one of the top places to take pictures in Atlanta.
-You will often see a wedding or engagement session when you visit the park.
+Piedmont Park is one of Atlanta’s most popular places to take pictures.
+Often, you’ll see a wedding or engagement session when you visit.

 Other than paying for parking, Piedmont Park is free to visit.
-There are multiple places to park around Piedmont Park, but we prefer to use the parking garage at the Atlanta Botanical Garden (the maximum daily rate for parking is $15).
+There are multiple places to park around Piedmont Park, but we prefer the parking garage at the Atlanta Botanical Garden, which has a $30 maximum daily rate.

 Atlanta Botanical Garden

 Address: 1345 Piedmont Avenue, Atlanta, Georgia 30309